ssb-ngi-pointer/manyverse/README.md

 > Timer starts when the connection is displayed on the Connections tab, and is
 > stopped when the Public tab has stopped showing indicator of new messages.

-First, generate the fixtures (see sections Before and After).
+First, generate the fixtures (see sections Full replication and Partial replication).

 Then, build and run Manyverse desktop: